 For God, like a shepherd and a king, governs (as if they were a flock of sheep) the earth, and the water, and the air, and the fire, and all the plants, and living creatures that are in them, whether mortal or divine; and he regulates the nature of the heavens… appointing, as their immediate superintendent, his own right reason [logos], his first-born son, who is to receive the charge of this sacred company, as the lieutenant of the great king; for it is said somewhere, “Behold, I am he!
 I will send my messenger before thy face, who shall keep thee in the road.”4)Philo, On Husbandry 51; The Works of Philo: New Updated Edition, (Trans.
 C. D. Yonge) Hendrickson Publishers (Peabody, MA: 1997), p. p.
 178

-The New Testament authors depict Christ as the good shepherd (John 10:11, 14); the first born son (Colossians 1:13-15); the captain/lieutenant (Hebrews 2:10); and the one Who governs and superintends creation (Colossians 1:16-17).
-Philo states, “filled with the most universal manna; for manna is called something which is the primary genus of everything.
+The New Testament authors present Christ as the good shepherd (John 10:11, 14), the firstborn Son (Colossians 1:13–15), the captain or leader of salvation (Hebrews 2:10), and the One who governs and sustains creation (Colossians 1:16–17).
+Philo similarly states that humanity is “filled with the most universal manna; for manna is called something which is the primary genus of everything.
 But the most universal of all things is God; and in the second place the word of God.”5)Philo, Allegorical Interpretation, 2.86; The Works of Philo: New Updated Edition, (Trans.
 C. D. Yonge) Hendrickson Publishers (Peabody, MA: 1997), p.
-47 Likewise, Jesus Christ is the bread of life (John 6:33, 35, 48, 51, 58).
-Philo further relates, “The High priest… being also an emblem of that reason [logos] which holds together and regulates the universe.”6)Philo, On the Life of Moses, 2.
-133; The Works of Philo: New Updated Edition, (Trans.
-C. D. Yonge) Hendrickson Publishers (Peabody, MA: 1997), p. p.
-502 The book of Hebrew presents Jesus Christ as our High Priest (Hebrew 3:1; 4:14; 6:20).
+47 Correspondingly, Jesus Christ identifies Himself as the bread of life (John 6:33, 35, 48, 51, 58).

-“The claim of exclusivity of mutual knowledge of Father and son should be compared to the claims that state only Wisdom knows God and vice versa (cf. Job 28:1-27; Sir 1:6, 8; Bar.
+The claim of exclusivity of mutual knowledge of Father and son should be compared to the claims that state only Wisdom knows God and vice versa (cf. Job 28:1-27; Sir 1:6, 8; Bar.
 3:15-32; Prov.
 8:12; Wis.
 7:24ff.; 8:3-8; 9:4, ,9, 11).
 The middle two clauses suggest that Jesus sees his relationship to the Father in the light of wisdom ideas, and he may see himself as Wisdom incarnate here.17)Ben Witherington III, The Christology of Jesus, Augsburg Fortress (Minneapolis, MN: 1990), p.
 227

 By using here a term frequently used for passing on tradition [“delivered unto me” (Mt.
 11:27)] the Gospels might contrast Jesus’ revelation, which is directly from the Father, with the traditions that sages received from earlier sages….
 The Father has given Jesus the sole prerogative to reveal him, so that anyone who approaches God a different way will not find him.18)Craig S. Keener, The Historical Jesus of the Gospels, William B. Eerdmans Publishing Co.
 (Grand Rapids, MI: 2009, 2012), p.
 273

-Loving God, or Christ, is expressed by keeping His commandments (John 14:15, 21 15:10; 1John 2:3; 3:22; 24; 5:2,3).
-Psalm 1:2 expresses the true affection of loving God as “delight” and “meditate” on the law continually as Christians are to “abide” in Christ (John 15:4-10; 1 John 2:28; 3:6, 24).
-John draws Psalm 1 allusions of affectionate, continual, action as directed by Christ, “He that saith he abideth in him ought himself also so to walk, even as he walked.”
-(1John 2:6).
+Love for God, and for Christ, is consistently expressed through obedience to His commandments (John 14:15, 21; 15:10; 1 John 2:3; 3:22, 24; 5:2–3).
+Psalm 1:2 depicts true devotion as delighting in and meditating upon the law of the LORD continually, a pattern mirrored in the Johannine emphasis on abiding in Christ (John 15:4–10; 1 John 2:28; 3:6, 24).
+John draws upon Psalm 1’s imagery of sustained, affectionate obedience when he writes, “He that saith he abideth in him ought himself also so to walk, even as he walked” (1 John 2:6).

-In all of the Palstinian Aramaic translations of the bible, the term memra—as a translation of various terms in the Hebrew either simply mean God or are names of God—is legion and theologically highly significant, because these usages parallel nearly exactly the function of the Logos, the dueteros theos in Logos theology.21)Daniel Boyarin, “The Gospel of the Memra: Jewish Binitarianism and the Prologue to John,” The Harvard Theological Review, Vol. 94, No. 3 (July 2001), p.
+In all of the Palestinian Aramaic translations of the bible, the term memra—as a translation of various terms in the Hebrew either simply mean God or are names of God—is legion and theologically highly significant, because these usages parallel nearly exactly the function of the Logos, the dueteros theos in Logos theology.21)Daniel Boyarin, “The Gospel of the Memra: Jewish Binitarianism and the Prologue to John,” The Harvard Theological Review, Vol. 94, No. 3 (July 2001), p.
 256

 The varied use of the terms Shekhinah and Yeqara, and then Memra, in the Targum of Is. vi., is very remarkable.
 In ver.
 1 it is the Yeqara, and its train – the heavenward glory – which fills the Heavenly Temple.
 In ver.
 3 we hear the Trishagion in connection with the dwelling of His Shekhintha, while the splendour (Ziv) of His Yeqara fills the earth – as it were, falls down to it.
 In ver.
 5 the prophet dreads, because he had seen the Yeqara of the Shekhinah, while in ver.
 6 the coal is taken from before the Shekhintha (which is) upon the throne of the Yeqara (a remarkable expression, which occurs often; so especially in ix. xvii.
 16).
 Finally, in ver.
 8, the prophet hears the voice of the Memra of Jehovah speaking the words of vv.
 9, 10.
 It is intensely interesting to notice that in St. John xii.
 40, these words are prophetically applied in connection with Christ.
 Thus St. John applies to the Logos what the Targum understands of the Memra of Jehovah.”22)Alfred Edersheim, The Life and Times of Jesus the Messiah, Macdonald Publishing Co.
 (Mclean, VA: 1883, 1886), Vol. 2, p.
 660-661

-Edersheim further discussed the frequency of the words use in the different Targumim and more particular the specific passages where the word is used undoubtedly to indicate the hypostatized Jehovah.
-The undoubted occurrences of Memra in Targum Onkelos—Gen 3:8, 10; 6:6 (bis), 7; 8:21; 9:12, 13, 15,16, 17; 15:1, 6; 17:2, 7, 10, 11; 21:20, 22, 23; 22:16; 24:3; 26:3, 24, 28; 28:15, 20 21; 31:49, 50; 35:3; 39:2, 3, 21, 23; 48:21; 49:24, 25; Ex.
-3:12; 4:12, 15; 10:10; 14:31; 15:2; 18:19; 19:17; 29:42, 43; 30:6; 31:13, 17; 33:22, Lev.
-20:23; 24:12; 26:9, 11, 30, 46; Numb.
-14:9 (bis), 43; 17:19 (in our Version v.
-4); 21:5; 23:21; Deut.
-1:30; 2:7; 3:22; 4:37; 5:5; 9:3; 18:16, 19, 20:1; 23:15; 31:6, 8; 32:51; 33:3, 27.23)Alfred Edersheim, The Life and Times of Jesus the Messiah, Macdonald Publishing Co.
-(Mclean, VA: 1883, 1886), Vol. 2, p.
-662 In the Targum Jerushalmi on the Pentateuch “Of undoubted application to a Personal Manifestation of God” Edersheim notes: Gen. 1:27; 3:9, 22; 5:24; 6:3; 8:16; 15:1; 16:3; 19:24; 21:33; 22:8, 14; 28:10; 30:22 (bis); 31:9; 35:9 (quat.); 38:25; 40:23; Exod.
-3:14; 6:3; 12:42 (quat.); 13:18; 14:15, 24, 25; 15:12, 25 (bis); 19:5, 7, 8, 9 (bis); 20:1, 24; 25:4; 27:16; Deut.
-1:1; 3:2; 4:34; 26:3, 14, 17, 18; 28:27, 68; 32:15, 39, 51; 33:2, 7; 34:9, 10, 11.24)Alfred Edersheim, The Life and Times of Jesus the Messiah, Macdonald Publishing Co.
-(Mclean, VA: 1883, 1886), Vol. 2, p.
-662 Finally, the undoubted personal manifestations of memra in the Targum Pseudo-Jonathan: Gen. 2:8, 10, 24; 4:26; 5:2; 7:16; 9:12, 13, 15, 16, 17; 11:8; 12:17; 15:1; 17:2, 7, 10, 11; 18:5; 19:24 (bis); 20:6, 18: 21:22; 22, 23, 33; 22:1; 24:3; 24:3, 24, 28; 27:28, 31; 28:10, 15, 20; 29:12; 31:3, 50; 35:3, 9; 39:2, 3, 21, 23; 41:1; 46:4; 48:9, 21; 49:25; 50:20; Exod.
+Finally, Edersheim lists the undoubted personal manifestations of memra in the Targum Pseudo-Jonathan across a wide range of Pentateuchal texts, concluding that these usages consistently present the Word as a distinct, personal manifestation of God.
+Gen. 2:8, 10, 24; 4:26; 5:2; 7:16; 9:12, 13, 15, 16, 17; 11:8; 12:17; 15:1; 17:2, 7, 10, 11; 18:5; 19:24 (bis); 20:6, 18: 21:22; 22, 23, 33; 22:1; 24:3; 24:3, 24, 28; 27:28, 31; 28:10, 15, 20; 29:12; 31:3, 50; 35:3, 9; 39:2, 3, 21, 23; 41:1; 46:4; 48:9, 21; 49:25; 50:20; Exod.
 1:21; 2:5; 3:12; 7:25; 10:10; 12:23, 29; 13:8, 15, 17; 14:25, 31; 15:25; 17:13, 15, 16 (bis); 18:19; 20:7; 26:28; 29:42, 43; 30:6, 36; 31:13, 17; 32:35; 33:9, 19; 34:5; 36:33; Lev.
 1:1 (bis); 6:2; 8:35; 9:23; 20:23; 24:12 (bis); 26:11, 12, 30, 44, 46; Numb.
 3:16, 39, 51; 4:37, 41, 45, 49; 9:18 (bis), 19, 20, (bis), 23 (ter); 10:13, 35, 36; 14:9, 41, 43; 16:11, 26; 17:4; 21:5, 6, 8, 9, 34; 22:18,19, 28; 23:3, 4, 8 (bis), 16, 20, 21; 24:13; 27:16; 31:8; 33:4; Deut.
 1:10, 30, 43; 2:7, 21; 3:22; 4:3, 7, (bis) 20, 24, 33, 36; 5:5 (bis), 11, 22, 23, 24 (bis), 25, 26; 6:13, 21, 22; 9:3; 11:23; 12:5, 11; 18:19; 20:1; 21:20; 24:18, 19; 26:5, 14, 18; 28:7,9, 11, 13, 20, 21,22, 25, 27, 28, 35, 48, 49, 59, 61, 63, 68; 29:2, 4; 30:3, 4, 5, 7; 31:5, 8, 23; 32:6, 9, 12,36; 33:29; 34:1, 5, 10, 11.25)Alfred Edersheim, The Life and Times of Jesus the Messiah, Macdonald Publishing Co.
 (Mclean, VA: 1883, 1886), Vol. 2, p.
 663